 - Utility Charges: The division of utility charges if the property doesn’t have separate meters for different tenants (§ 134.04(3)).

-- There is no limit Wisconsin landlords may request from their tenants as a security deposit.
-(Wis.
-Admin.
-Code §§ 134.06)
+No Wisconsin law sets a limit on which landlords may request from their tenants as a security deposit.

-- Landlords must return a tenant’s security deposit within twenty-one (21) days of either the termination date of the agreement or the date a new tenant’s tenancy begins. ((Wis.
-Admin.
-Code §§ 134.06(2))
+Landlords must return a tenant’s security deposit within twenty-one (21) days of either the termination date of the agreement or the date a new tenant’s tenancy begins (ATCP § 134.06(2)).

 Landlord Right of Entry

-- Wisconsin landlords cannot to refuse or end a lease due to a tenant having been a victim of documented sexual assault, stalking, or domestic violence.
-(Wis.
-Stat.
-Ann. §§ 106.50(5m)(dm))
+Wisconsin landlords cannot refuse to end a lease or shorten a lease term due to a tenant being a victim of documented sexual assault, stalking, or domestic violence or abuse (Wis.
+Stat. § 106.50(5m)(dm)).

-- Both a landlord and tenant may terminate the tenancy if a tenant or child of the tenant is under threat of immediate physical harm if the tenant remains at the property.
-(Wis.
-Stat.
-Ann. §§ 704.16)
+A landlord and tenant may terminate a rental contract if a tenant or child of the tenant is facing imminent threat of serious physical harm if the tenant remains on the property (Wis.
+Stat. § 704.16).

 The maximum amount a tenant can sue a landlord for in small claims court is $10,000 (Wis.
 Stat. § 799.01(d)).